KC7-Foundation/kc7_data/Scholomance/deathcon-scholomance.io.md

 #### First Look at the data...

-The **Scholomance Hidden Enclave - DC2** database contains nine tables.
+The **Scholomance** database contains nine tables.
 Tables contain many rows of similar data.
 For security logs, a single row typically represents a single thing done by an employee or a device on the network at a particular time.

 We currently have nine types of log data.
-As you’ll see in ADX, each log type corresponds to a table that exists in the **Scholomance Hidden Enclave - DC2** database:
+As you’ll see in ADX, each log type corresponds to a table that exists in the **Scholomance** database:

 | **Table Name** | **Description** |
 | ----------- | ----------- |